 Dewey Smith thought he was sick.
 When the 61-year-old Council Bluffs, Iowa man drove himself home from work one morning in February, he didn’t realize he was quickly dying.
 “I don’t remember calling 911,” said Smith.
 “By the time I got to the hospital, my heart had stopped – I had no pulse.”
 Dewey Smith is alive today after receiving a HeartMate II.

 Sybil Jackson received life-changing news that she was in congestive heart failure.
 Heart failure is a progressive disease that typically does not get better.
-Jackson's doctors at The Nebraska Medical Center suggested she have a mechanical assist device implanted to buy her time until a donor heart became available for a heart transplantation
+Jackson's doctors at Nebraska Medicine suggested she have a mechanical assist device implanted to buy her time until a donor heart became available for a heart transplantation